Giza/ASTLIBRA-tool/README.md

 ```
 python _DIMG.py
 ```
+The colors will have to be inverted manually.
+Or someone will write the correct converter=)

+# Conver .png to .dig
+The game can read PNG files directly, so just rename the PNG file extension to DIG.

 # Extract\Import LOCALIZE_.DAT
 Before extraction, the file needs to be decoded.
 You can extract it from the game dump or use a pre-prepared file.